-Regardless of whether an exclusion is sought, each agency must address the use of all continuous $PM{2.5}$ FEMs in the network.
+Regardless of whether an exclusion is sought, each agency must address the use of all continuous PM{2.5} FEMs in the network.
 Each monitor must be properly referenced by a set of parameter codes, primary monitor designations, and monitor-types.

-KDAQ currently operates ten FEM PM{2.5} continuous T640 monitors in the field; of which, six are eligible for NAAQS comparisons.
-Those eligible monitors are located at the following sites:
+KDAQ currently operates 13 FEM PM{2.5} continuous T640 monitors in the field; of which, all 13 are eligible for NAAQS comparisons.
+The following sites have T640 monitors:

 - Elizabethtown

 - Northern Kentucky University

 - Ashland Primary

 - Owensboro Primary

-- Jackson Purchase RECC
+- Jackson Purchase

 - Pikeville

+- Smiths Grove (Primary and Collocated)

+- Lexington Primary

+- Hazard

+- Hopkinsville

+- Somerset

+- Middlesboro